News

 CGSHE launches new Research Equity Toolkit Series to create more gender inclusive research

-January 18, 2022 | Blog, News
+January 18, 2022 | News, Blog

 The Centre for Gender & Sexual Health Equity at the University of British Columbia Faculty of Medicine has released the first in a series of Research Equity Toolkits to help researchers be more inclusive of people who are marginalized and minoritized based on their genders and sexes. including intersex, trans, non-binary, Two-Spirit people and others.
 The goal of the Gender & Sex in Methods & Measurement Research Equity Toolkit is to empower researchers to ensure more accurate, actionable work, according to project lead Dr. A.J.
 Lowik.